How to get your art noticed online

 Which social media are most popular for art?

 ArtStation is an art community for illustrators, concept artists, and animators.
-You can build a portfolio on the site, including software proficiencies and past work experience, and easily sort your artwork by art categories including 2D or 3D art.
+You can build a portfolio on the site, including your software proficiency and past work experience, and easily sort your artwork by art categories including 2D or 3D art.
 ArtStation leans toward professional artists, with a job board, marketplace, and an optional paid profile.

 https://www.artstation.com/

 Although not tailored for the art community, a lot of artists post their work on Instagram.
-With more than 1 billion monthly active users, Instagram is a good place to try and build a large base of engaged fans.
+With more than 1 billion monthly active users, Instagram is a good place to try to build a large base of engaged fans.
 However, it can be hard to stand out as a new account, so frequent posting is a must.

 https://www.instagram.com/